 Hey everybody!
-I'm Wade and I love drawing, cartoons and visual storytelling.
-I'm a freelance cartoonist and storyboard artist.
+My name's Wade and I love drawing, cartoons and visual storytelling.
+I'm a professional storyboard artist and drawing instructor.
 When it comes to teaching, I'm passionate about helping beginning and intermediate artists delve deeper into the craft of drawing by guiding them through necessary foundational concepts that are often overlooked or neglected during beginning stages of study.

-I've spent decade studying and working under leading professionals learning how to excel at my craft as well as how best to convey the core principles of drawing.
+I consider myself a lifetime learning and I've spent well over a decade studying and working under leading professionals learning how to excel at my craft as well as how best to convey the core principles of drawing.
 My relationship to most all my instructors has been in private, one on one settings so I truly understand the value of providing undivided attention to students and what benefits that can yield.

 Since 2017 I've been providing drawing lessons primarily via Skype and Google Hangouts although occasionally in person as well.
 I strive to be a thorough and patient instructor.
 I'm a firm believer in there being no such thing as a dumb question and will do my best to help guide you to a solution.

-Prior to that I partnered with Jim Smith, one of the co-creator's of "The Ren & Stimpy Show," to found a small, independent animation studio named Jim Smith Studios, LLC where we developed and created cartoons as well as provided drawing lessons.
-Part of my responsibilities included organizing and developing a cirriculum alongside Jim as well as assisted in running a class of 6-8 students.
+Prior to that I founded and ran a small, independent animation studio where we developed and created cartoons as well as provided drawing lessons.
+Part of my responsibilities included organizing and developing a cirriculum in addition to running a class of 6-8 students.

 These days I mainly hangout on Instagram.
 You can find me and examples of my work at https://www.instagram.com/way_duh/